alloy/MotionData/README.md

-The following models define the schema that is immediatly available during development:
+The following models define a schema that is immediatly available during development:

 ```ruby
 class Author < Base